ucla-brain/image-preprocessing-pipeline/README.md

 * activate stitching environment in anaconda: `conda activate stitching`
 * install PyStripe: `pip install https://github.com/chunglabmit/pystripe/archive/master.zip`
 * Make sure the location of packages are set correctly in the python script.
-* Copy the python file to the root folder of data.
-* run it in the root folder of data: `python stitching_v4.py`
-* select the resolution, most informative channel, and scratch folder and  wait for the results.

 # Configurations